-Prosecutors: Deaths of 2 killed in shooting ruled homicides
+Authorities identify 2 killed in shooting near Rutgers

 NEW BRUNSWICK, N.J.
-(AP) - The deaths of two men killed in a shooting near the Rutgers University campus in New Jersey have been ruled homicides, authorities announced Monday.
+(AP) - Two men killed in a shooting near the Rutgers University campus in New Jersey have been identified and their deaths have been ruled homicides, authorities said Monday.

 Seven people were also wounded in the shooting, which occurred around 1:30 a.m.
 Sunday in New Brunswick.
 Four victims remain hospitalized, with three of them in stable condition and one in serious/critical condition, according to the Middlesex County Prosecutor’s Office.